-Dual Enrollment is the overarching term used to describe college-credit programs/courses available to high school students in which the student earns credit for both their college and high school transcripts.
-Programs/Courses included in dual enrollment are concurrent enrollment and dual credit (defined below).
+Dual Enrollment is the overarching term used to describe college credit programs or courses available to high school students in which the student earns credit for both college and high school transcripts.
+This program is only available for in-state students.

 Area high school students, at least 16 years of age and are at Junior or Senior status, may enroll in any course and be charged one-half the regular per credit hour tuition, books and materials.